Share

 The precision of a DSP controller is generally better than that of a G-code card for the following reasons:

+a.
 Real-time Control:

 DSP cards use a dedicated digital signal processor that can directly and efficiently communicate with the hardware interface of the laser device in real time.
 This allows precise control, such as switching the laser on/off and adjusting power or position more accurately.